mindsdb/mindsdb/mindsdb/integrations/handlers/planetscale_handler/Manual_QA.md

 > **Please submit your PR in the following format after the underline below `Results` section.
 Don't forget to add an underline after adding your changes i.e., at the end of your `Results` section.**

-## Testing MySQL Handler with [Car Prices Dataset](https://www.kaggle.com/code/dronax/car-prices-dataset/data)
+## Testing PlanetScale Handler with [Car Prices Dataset](https://www.kaggle.com/code/dronax/car-prices-dataset/data)

 **1. Testing CREATE DATABASE**